Documentation Index

 |---|---|

-| Field value doesn’t match declared type | Error - request fails |
+| Field value doesn’t match declared type (for schema-declared fields) | Error — request fails |

-| Field not in schema | Stored and filterable, but not added to the schema |
+| Field not in schema | Stored on the document and auto-indexed for filtering as metadata |

-| Schema field missing from item | OK - fields are optional |
+| Schema field missing from item | OK — schema fields are optional unless stated otherwise |

-| Text-searchable field is missing | Error - request fails |
+Document missing _id | Error — request fails |

 Search documents (POST /namespaces/{namespace}/documents/search)